cloud-gov/cg-site/_posts/2019-05-13-cflinuxfs2-final-warning.md

   - /updates/2019-05-13-cflinuxfs2-final-warning/
 ---

-**Background:** [We announced on February 26]({{ site.baseurl }}/updates/2019-02-26-quarterly-update/) that cloud.gov would remove support for the cflinuxfs2 stack (the operating system image for applications).
-This was the default stack for cloud.gov applications deployed before April 15.
+**Background:** [We announced on February 26]({{ site.baseurl }}/updates/2019-02-26-quarterly-update/) that Cloud.gov would remove support for the cflinuxfs2 stack (the operating system image for applications).
+This was the default stack for Cloud.gov applications deployed before April 15.
 On April 15 we set the default stack for new applications to cflinuxfs3.

 **The change we’re making:** We will disable support for the outdated cflinuxfs2 stack on Tuesday May 21.
 Before we make the change, we will set any application still using the cflinuxfs2 stack to use cflinuxfs3, then restage it.
 There’s a risk that these applications will have a compatibility problem with cflinuxfs3 that prevents them from restaging, starting, and operating correctly, which would cause downtime until the application owner updates it.